How to become a Formula 1 engineer: Amy's story

 Most schools have a careers advisor; interrogate them a bit!
 Look for a job that you want to do and think about how your skills could apply to it.

-What to expect if you want to be a motorsport engineer
+What to expect if you want to become a motorsport engineer

-- Working hours: On average 35-40 hours per week
+- Motorsport engineer working hours: On average 35-40 hours per week

 This information is a guide (sources: LMI for All, National Careers Service)